chaaaaun/wth-23/README.md

 [![GitHub forks](https://img.shields.io/github/forks/chaaaaun/wth-23.svg?style=social&label=Fork&maxAge=2592000)](https://GitHub.com/chaaaaun/wth-23/network/)

-**Ah Boy** is an innovative speech-to-speech chatbot designed to be the ultimate digital sidekick for the seniors in Singapore.
+**Ah Boy** is an innovative speech-to-text chatbot designed to be the ultimate digital sidekick for the seniors in Singapore.
 In a rapidly advancing digital world, bridging the generation gap between technology and seniors has never been more crucial.
 Just like a caring grandchild, Ah Boy is here to lend a patient and understanding hand to seniors as they navigate the complexities of modern technology.